 No. Our curbside pickup is an opt-in service.
 We reserve the right to refuse service to anyone who jeopardizes the safety of staff and/or patrons.
 Library staff may modify or suspend the service at any time.

 If you have mobility issues, we can provide an accommodation.
 Please request this by calling us at 541-917-7582, after you have made your appointment.

 A walk-up area will be designated.
 Please schedule your pickup and call us at 541-917-7582 for special instructions.

 All physical materials currently on the shelf are available, including books, audiobooks, video games, DVDs, etc. The SNES Game kit is not available at this time.
 No items from Linn Libraries Consortium libraries are available at this time, unless you have a previously placed hold that has been on the Holds Shelf since the library closure.
 Please select items from Albany Public library Main and Carnegie locations only.

-Items should be returned in the outside book drops at the Main and Carnegie locations.
+The book drop is OPEN at both locations, you can return materials 24/7.
 Please do not leave returned items anywhere other than the book drops.
 Do not try to hand them to a staff member.
 Practice social distancing.
 If another person is using the book drop, stay at least 6 feet away from them and give them time to clear the area before you approach to return your items.
-All items are checked out until July 15, 2020, at this time.
+All items are checked out until September 1, 2020, at this time.
 You do not need to return items until that date if you do not want to.

 The contactless curbside pickup model provides maximum social distancing for the safety of our patrons and our staff.
 Staff will use cloth face coverings in accordance with CDC guidelines.